What is a plantar heel spur?

 - Plantar heel spur surgery: You doctor may recommend surgery in case of chronically recurring (relapsing) disease progression.

 Preventive and therapy-supporting: gymnastic exercises for heel pain and heel spurs

 Well-toned and stretched muscles take the strain off the tendons.
 Suitable exercises to alleviate heel pain:

-Tip: Heel spur symptoms improve with rest.
+Tip: Plantar heel spur symptoms improve with rest.
 So take the weight off your affected foot: Put it up whenever you get the chance, take a break from sports and avoid excessive walking or standing.

 igli Heel light and Footsupport Heel pain pro: Orthopaedic foot orthotics by medi